lizawilliamson050/notes/README.md

 Next, use time management techniques to plan out your day or week.
 Break down larger tasks into smaller, manageable pieces, then allocate time for each piece.
 Using a scheduling tool, such as Todoist or Trello, can help keep you organized and on track.
 Remember to leave time in each day for breaks and downtime, as this can lead to increased productivity and creativity.
  --
  Additionally, always be learning and growing in the field of programming.
 Keep up with the latest trends and technologies, attend conferences and workshops, read blogs and research papers.
 Not only will this help make you a better programmer, but it will also keep your skills relevant in an ever-changing industry.

+# 2024-02-24
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that solves the problem at hand with minimum complexity.
+Always strive to keep your functions small, your classes focused, and your logic straightforward.
+Remember, what you write today may need to be read, understood, and modified by others (or yourself) tomorrow.
+So, invest time in making it simple yet effective."

+"In addition, 'Premature optimization is the root of all evil' — Donald Knuth.
+This highlights the importance of not over-engineering or optimizing code prematurely without clear evidence of a performance bottleneck.
+Write code that works correctly first, then optimize only when necessary and after measuring performance accurately."